roman-milk/roman-milk.github.io/owned-fantasy-becomes-reality.md

  When I went returned from the washroom right before dinner, my wife's face was very flushed.
 I wondered why, but didn't think too much of it.

  Eventually we were having a glass of wine when things got strange.
 Rod asked "Maryanne, please don't be offended, but I have to ask.
 You are amazingly attractive.
 Why did you settle for someone like Dave?"
-Report_Story #3